symfony/symfony-docs/weblink.rst

 browsers.

-In addition to HTTP/2 Push and preloading, the WebLink component also provide some helpers to send `Resource
+In addition to HTTP/2 Push and preloading, the WebLink component also provides some helpers to send `Resource
 Hints <https://www.w3.org/TR/resource-hints/#resource-hints>`__ to
 clients, the following helpers are available: